 If the vehicle meets the required inspection standard, it is issued with a Safe Loading Pass (SLP) for a maximum period of six months.
 Individual terminals have the right to withdraw an SLP at any time, provided that there are justifiable grounds for doing so.
 It should also be noted that for articulated vehicles, separate SLP discs are required, one for the tractor unit and one for the trailer.

 It is the responsibility of individual terminals to determine types of access controls to assess the validity of SLPs prior to entry at terminals.
 Access to the SLP database is given on request to terminal operations’ personnel.
 This allows for controlled access to information on individual SLPs and vehicles.
-One mechanism a terminal can use to check the quality of a vehicle operating under the SLPS is to use the SLPS Terminal Check List, which is available to registered users through the login page.
+One mechanism a terminal can use to check the quality of a vehicle operating under the SLPS is to use the SLPS Terminal Check Form, which is supported by a manual along with an instruction video and is available to download on this page.
+Note that the materials below are part of a wider project that is being rolled out during Spring-Summer 2026.
+Details on the developments are contained in the SLPS Terminal Check project update, also below.

 If you are a terminal and interested in participating in the scheme, please contact us.